Iceland

 Sample Itinerary

-• Hit the ground running with a tour of Perlan, one of the most iconic buildings in Iceland.
+• Welcome to Iceland!
+Hit the ground running with a tour of Perlan, one of the most iconic buildings in Iceland.
 Perlan consists of a huge glass dome that rests on top of six district heating tanks, each of which can hold about 4 million liters of geothermal water.
+The frame, which is hollow inside, is Perlan’s furnace system.
+On cold winter days, hot water flows through the steel frame, switching to cold water on hot summer days.

-• Take a walking tour of the city and stop to visit the Einar Jonssons sculpture garden home to 26 bronze casts of Einar Jónssons work.
+• Then, take a walking tour of the city and stop to visit the Einar Jonssons sculpture garden home to 26 bronze casts of Einar Jónssons work.

 • Take a guided stroll through the Lava Tunnel, a cave created by a volcanic eruption 5.200 years ago.

-• Head to Hellisheiði ON Power plant to experience first-hand how green, sustainable energy is produced at one of the largest single-site geothermal power plants on the planet.
+• Then, head to Hellisheiði ON Power Plant to experience first-hand how green, sustainable energy is produced at one of the largest single-site geothermal power plants on the planet.

 • Visit Þingvellir National Park.
-Dig out a pot of fresh baked bread from the hot black sand at a local geothermal bakery.
+Dig out a pot of fresh baked bread from the hot black sand at Laugarvatn Fontana Geothermal Bakery for lunch.

-• Head to Geysir Geothermal Area and Gullfoss, one of Iceland’s most iconic and beloved waterfalls, found in the Hvítá River Canyon.
+• Next, head to Geysir Geothermal Area and Gullfoss, one of Iceland’s most iconic and beloved waterfalls, found in the Hvítá River Canyon.

 • Stop at Kerið to admire the 3,000-year-old volcanic crater where crimson rocks lie in contrast with the azure water of the crater lake.

-• End the day with a tour of a greenhouse that uses geothermal-heat-based horticulture practices to produce tomatoes year-round.
+• End the day with a tour of Friðheimar, a greenhouse that uses geothermal-heat-based horticulture practices to produce tomatoes year-round.
+Enjoy tomato soup and fresh-baked bread while sitting among their 10,000 plants.

 • Explore Reynisfjara Beach where jagged rocks stand jutting out of the sea just off unique black sand with basalt formations.

-• Stop for lunch in a remote seafront village that sits in the shadow of a glacier.
+• Stop for lunch in Vik, a remote seafront village that sits in the shadow of Mýrdalsjökull glacier.

-• In the afternoon, be mesmerized by Seljalandfoss, one of Iceland’s most breathtaking waterfalls featuring a 200-foot drop.
+• In the afternoon, be mesmerized by Seljalandsfoss, one of Iceland’s most breathtaking waterfalls featuring a 200-foot drop.

-• Finally, top off the day with a guided glacier hike.
+• Finally, top off the day with a guided hike at Sólheimajökull Glacier.

 • Visit Diamond Beach where pieces of glaciers wash up ashore in contact with the region’s volcanic black sand.